 The choir aims to up-skill young singers in the Dunedin region to participate in four-part choral music and present their programmes two or three times a year to local audiences.
 The choir benefits from the support of the University of Otago by rehearsing once a week in Marama Hall over the two-semester University period.

 Over the years, the Southern Youth Choir has been led by conductors who have gone on to become well-known.
 They include Anthony Ritchie, Tecwyn Evans, Jonathan Lemalu, David Burchell, Holly Mathieson, Josh Clark and George Chittenden.
 Dunedin-born Benjamin Madden was appointed Music Director in 2017.

-The choir rehearses every Monday night, 6.30 – 8.30 pm in Marama Hall.
-The welcome to new and returning members and the first rehearsal will be on Monday, 4 March.
-There will be no rehearsal during the mid-semester break.
+The choir rehearses every Wednesday night, 6.30 – 8.30 pm in Marama Hall.
+The welcome to new and returning members and the first rehearsal will be on Wednesday 9th March unless Covid restrictions prevent this from happening.